mooware/OBS-Studio-Flash-Filter/README.md

 # OBS Lightgun Flash Filter

+**NOTE: The original dev of this filter made a newer one which might work better for you, see here:** https://www.puripuri.live/category/lightgun-flash-filter/

 OBS plugin that provides a flashing filter for lightgun games.
 Forked from the original implementation (https://github.com/puri-puri/OBS-Studio-Flash-Filter) to provide a regular OBS plugin instead of requiring a modified OBS build.